commanderking/citybikeshare/README.md

 While city bikeshare data is often accessible, it requires significant processing before analysis can be done.
 The repo cleans and merges publicly available bikeshare trip data into a single csv or parquet file to allow anaylsis on the entire history of bike trips.

-Currently, this is only available for bike data in Boston and Washington DC.
+Currently, data is available for:
+- Boston
+- Chicago
+- Taipei
+- Washington DC

 ### Configuration